MichalKarbownik/falcon-docs/docs/getting-started/installation.md

 Currently we provide just one template for the generator which delivers basic features of shop and blog (the template itself is called [shop-with-blog](https://github.com/deity-io/falcon/tree/master/examples/shop-with-blog).

-In the future we'll provide more templates that can be selected with `--example` option.
+In the future we'll provide more templates that can be selected with an `--example` option.
 Full command that uses `shop-with-blog`  in that case will be as following:

 ```bash
 npx create-falcon-app --example shop-with-blog my-app